Division Tag

 Read also: nesting web page elements

-Note: Use the ID attribute, to name or identify your divisions.
+Note: We repeat.
+Use the class attribute, to name or identify your divisions.

 Basic Code for a Web Page